aarchijain1/aarchijain1/README.md

 ---

 ### 🚀 About Me
-- I'm a 3rd-year B. Tech.
+- I'm a final year B. Tech.
 (IT) student at University Institute of Technology RGPV.
 - Passionate about Web Development and looking to collaborate with other developers.
 - Learning more tools and technologies which are mentioned below to build big projects.